 Priest Leveling Gear -- stats to focus on

-levels are intellect and spirit, as well as spell power.
+intellect and spirit, as well as spell power.
 Stamina is also great for survivability!
-Also, you
+Also, you would want to

 At higher levels you will see more and more gear with crit and haste, which of course is nice, but not